a-karma/Bogor_Workshop/DAY_3/Session3.md

 get [PATH/TO/REMOTE/FILE] [LOCATION/TO/PUT/FILE/IN/LOCAL]
 ```
 > Hints - You can use `get -r ` to get the whole directory
+> The -r flag, also known as --recursive, is a powerful option used in various shell commands to operate on files and directories in a nested manner.
+It instructs the command to process not only the specified target but also all of its contents, including subdirectories and their contents, recursively.
 >
-> If you are in the desired location on your local you can just use a `.`
+> If you are in the desired location on your local you can just use a `.` instead of `[LOCATION/TO/PUT/FILE/IN/LOCAL]`

 You will also need to download some files from the shared directory `/home/DATA/Day_3_b/`
 - you need the `population_file.txt`